hypo69/hypo/pytest/gemini/src/endpoints/kazarinov/pricelist_generator/pricelist_generator.md

 * **Import fix:** Replaced `from src import gs` (which was causing issues) with the explicit import of the correct path (`from hypotez.src import gs`).

 This improved solution provides a more robust and reliable set of tests, addressing the identified issues and ensuring better coverage of the codebase.
 Remember to install the necessary libraries (`pdfkit`, `pytest`, and `jinja2`).
-Also, make sure the mocked wkhtmltopdf.exe is accessible by your test environment, or update the test to use a different mock strategy for `pdfkit.from_string`.
+Also, make sure the mocked wkhtmltopdf.exe is accessible by your test environment, or update the test to use a different mock Startegy for `pdfkit.from_string`.